raihu123/InterviewPrep/StudyDocs/ProjectExperience/CustomerProfilingSystem.md

 **Potential Challenges and Mitigation Strategies**

-1. **Microservices Complexity**
-   - **Challenge**: Increased complexity in managing multiple services, including deployment and monitoring.
-   - **Mitigation**: Adopt containerization (e.g., Docker) and orchestration tools (e.g., Kubernetes) for efficient deployment and scaling.
-Implement centralized logging and monitoring solutions.

-2. **Data Consistency**
-   - **Challenge**: Maintaining data integrity across distributed services.
-   - **Mitigation**: Use distributed transaction patterns like Saga and implement event sourcing to ensure eventual consistency.

-3. **Inter-Service Communication**
+**Inter-Service Communication**
  - **Challenge**: Latency and reliability in communication between services.
  - **Mitigation**: Utilize asynchronous messaging systems like Kafka and implement retries and circuit breakers to handle failures.

-4. **Security Risks**
-   - **Challenge**: More services can lead to a larger attack surface.
-   - **Mitigation**: Enforce strict authentication and authorization protocols (e.g., OAuth 2.0), and secure inter-service communication with TLS/SSL.

-5. **Legacy System Integration**
+**Legacy System Integration**
  - **Challenge**: Ensuring new microservices work seamlessly with remaining legacy systems.
  - **Mitigation**: Implement APIs or middleware to bridge between old and new systems, and plan for gradual phase-out of legacy components.

-6. **Team Coordination**
+**Team Coordination**
  - **Challenge**: Increased need for collaboration among teams working on different services.
  - **Mitigation**: Foster a DevOps culture, encouraging continuous integration and continuous deployment (CI/CD) practices.

-7. **Performance Overheads**
+**Performance Overheads**
  - **Challenge**: Network overhead due to inter-service calls can degrade performance.
  - **Mitigation**: Optimize service endpoints, use load balancing, and implement caching mechanisms where appropriate.

----

-**Conclusion**

-By modernizing the application's architecture and leveraging technologies like Java, Spring, Angular, Kafka, and Alfresco, the project successfully enhanced scalability, maintainability, and performance.
-Automating manual processes and optimizing the database not only improved efficiency but also resulted in significant cost savings.
-While the shift to microservices introduces certain challenges, careful planning and the adoption of best practices can effectively mitigate these risks, leading to a robust and future-proof system.

-**Deep Dive into Data Consistency Challenges in Customer Profiling**

-In the process of transforming our application to a microservices architecture, we faced significant challenges related to data consistency, particularly while implementing the Saga pattern for managing distributed transactions.
-Here's a step-by-step explanation of the challenge we faced and how we mitigated it.

----

 ### **Challenge: Data Inconsistency in Customer Profiling Microservices**